Computers in St. John assisting national research

-Nearly a dozen brand-new desktop computers line the walls of the Creative Incubator at Workspace 311 in St. John with no one to physically use them since the workspace has been closed due to COVID-19 fears.
+ST. JOHN -- Nearly a dozen brand-new desktop computers line the walls of the Creative Incubator at Workspace 311 in St. John with no one to physically use them since the workspace has been closed due to COVID-19 concerns.
 The computers are not sitting idle, however, as they have been shifted to a new purpose.

-The FAH organization aims to fight disease around the world, including COVID-19, by conducting disease research with the help of personal computers.
+FAH aims to fight disease around the world, including COVID-19, by conducting disease research with the help of personal computers.

 Having originally worked with Stanford, FAH utilizes a technique called ‘distributed computing’ to simulate proteins and how they function in the body.